greiginsydney/Homebridge-cbus-installer/SETUP.md

 23. Enter the password and press Return.
 24. It's STRONGLY recommended that you change the password.
 Run `passwd` and follow your nose.

-## Here's where all the software is updated and installed.
-This might take a while:
+## Here's where all the software is updated and installed:

 25. First let's make sure the Pi is all up-to-date:
 ```txt